Ubspy/Robotics-Tutorial/readme.md

 Here are some examples of valid variable names: `_motor $speed and sensor` and here's some illegal names `1st_motor -speed %onTarget`

 There are also different kind of naming conventions.
+These aren't hard rules like the last one, these can be broken.
+You can not use any of these styles in your code and it will run just fine.
+However, when other people are reading your code, you don't want them questioning which variable does that.
 First, when you name a variable, **it needs to be named based off what it's being used for**.
 While sure you may be able to remember what `number1, number2, number3 and number4` are all used for, this is a team effort.
 Other people *will* be looking at your code, including you long after you forgot what those variables were all for.
 Therefore, when naming a variable, we choose a name based off what we're using it for.
 That way if we see a variable called `frontLeftMotorSpeed` we know exactly what it is, it's the speed of the front left motor, and we don't have to go looking for where we assigned it to see what it does.

 That being said, there are still naming conventions, you'll notice how I capitalized my variable `frontLeftMotorSpeed`, this is because to most people it's much easier to read that as `frontleftmotorspeed`, being that variables can't have spaces, we need to find a way to easily separate the words.
 There are many conventions out there, and I'll list the most popular ones:
 * Cammel case: frontLeftMotorSpeed, this is the one I used in my example, the first word is lowercase, but the first letter of every added work is capitalized
 * Pascal case: FrontLeftMotorSpeed, very similar to cammel Case, except the first letter is capitalized
-* Snail case: front_left_motor_speed, a little different, here the words are all separated by underscores Now I'm obviously biased, since I use cammel case regularly, but I recommend you use cammel case because it's what both Java, and WPILIB use in their variables.
+* Snail case: front_left_motor_speed, a little different, here the words are all separated by underscores I recommend you use cammel case because it's what both Java, and WPILIB use in their variables.
 If you prefer one style over the other, that's fine, but I want to remind you that having differently styled variables in different areas makes the code look like a mess, which is why I recommend everyone for their robot and Java code to use cammel case.

 ## Arithmetic operations
 Now we can store values, which is nice but what can we *do* with it?
 Well the first and obvious thing is we can use math to mess with the variables.
 They're are called `arithmetic operators`, we can use these in terms of `number literals` or other `variables`.
 The first set should all be operators that you're familiar with: